albertobarberis/FRAMES/README.md

 # FRAMES

-This is the web page of FRAMES a cool tool for graphical spectral processing for M4L
+This is the web page of FRAMES a cool tool for graphical spectral processing with Ableton Live

 ![alt text](https://github.com/tamburo11/frames/blob/master/pic1.png)